 Global Technical Manager, Lallemand Biofuels & Distilled Spirits

-Lecture: The Science of Flavour in New Make Spirit
+Lectures: The Science of Flavour in New Make Spirit – Parts 1 & 2

 Robert has 40 years’ experience of the distilled spirits industry and possesses qualifications in both analytical chemistry and brewing and microbiology.
 He is a Fellow of the Institute of Brewing and Distilling.